In this article, we will talk about why people wore powdered wigs.

 Who Wore Powdered Wigs?

-Most of the British colonial governors, European Kings, Queens, and Nobles are likely to wore wigs, and a lot of early American politicians and mens with white hair wore wigs.
+Most of the British colonial governors, European Kings, Queens, and Nobles are likely to wear wigs, and a lot of early American politicians and men with white hair wore wigs.

 In fact, several American Presidents, such as John Adams, Thomas Jefferson, James Madison, and James Monroe were wearing wigs.